Advertisements

 - Flowering takes place from summer to autumn.
 Both male and female plants produce large quantities of nectar, which attracts wasps, tree bugs, and flies and ensures pollination.

 - Seeds can remain viable (able to germinate) during an extended period.
 However, heavy rains are required for successful germination.
 As a result, only a few seeds will germinate.
-The rest will be lost due to fungal diseases and because they are part of a diet of desert animals.
+The rest will be lost due to fungal diseases and because they are part of the diet of desert animals.

 - Antelopes and rhinos eat leaves and soft stem parts to obtain water.
 The damaged plant usually manages to recuperate.